Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/Transaction-Pool-Slides.md

 In short yes.
 There is a mechanism for this.
 We won't go deeply into the mechanism, but validators can specify alternate wasm blocs to use instead of the official one.

+---

+## Jobs of the API

+* Make fast pre-checks
+* Determine whether the transaction is ready now or may be ready in the future
+* Give the transaction a priority

+---v

+### Example 1: A nonce-based account system

+TODO what to show on slide

+Notes:
+Prioritize by explicit tip
+Requires all previous nonces for this account provides this nonce for this account

+---v

+### Example 3: A UTXO system

+TODO what to show on slide

+Notes:
+Prioritize by implicit tip (difference of inputs and outputs) Requires all missing input transactions provides this input

+---v

+## Always Re-check On-chain

+TODO what to show on slide

+Notes:

+None of this new pool information changes the fundamentals you learned last week.
+You must execute the state transitions in full on chain.

+Most of the time you are not the block author.
+When you import a block from another node, you cannot trust them to have done the pre-checks correctly